marijnmur/googlecloudshelltutorials/liveness_and_readiness.md

 ## Liveness

 Liveness refers to availability of an application running on a pod.
-The app should have a mechanism built-in to respond to the liveness probe in order to tell the kubelet it is still alive and kicking.
+The app should have a mechanism built-in to respond to the liveness probe.
+The probe, when an positive response came back, will then tell the kubelet the pod is still alive and kicking.
 If there is no liveness probe configured in the container configuration, Kubernetes will assume the pod is alive.
-So if it is necessary to be able to control when the container is considered alive, an appropriate mechanism needs to be implemented in the application running on the container.
+If it is necessary to be able to control when the container is considered alive, an appropriate mechanism needs to be implemented in the application running on the container.
 This need not be the Kubernetes liveness probe check.
 If the application running in the container has mechanisms build in for regulating failures and auto restart behavior, the liveness probe can be left for what it is.
 But in general it is good practice to use the build in liveness probe checks of Kubernetes.

 There are three different types of liveness checks: